How to Be Single: Plot

 Alice and Robin attend Josh's holiday party; Alice finds she cannot watch Josh with his new girlfriend.
 She runs into David, who shows her a private view of the Rockefeller Center Christmas Tree, dazzling her, and they begin a relationship.
-Three months later, as she is singing with David's daughter Phoebe, David becomes upset with her, reminding her that she is not Phoebe's mother.
-His wife died two years ago and he believes it is too soon for Phoebe to have a stepmother.
+Three months later, as she is singing with David's daughter Phoebe, he becomes upset with her, reminding her that she is not Phoebe's mother.
+His wife died two years earlier and David believes it is too soon for Phoebe to have a stepmother.
 They break up as a result.

-Tom becomes upset with Lucy's relationship with George, and invites Alice to get drunk.
+Tom becomes upset with Lucy's relationship with George and invites Alice to get drunk.
 They talk about their frustrations with their feelings for Josh and Lucy and sleep together to distract themselves.
 Ken discovers Meg is pregnant but is eager to help raise her child.
 She, fearing that he is not truly committed, ends the relationship.

 At Alice's birthday party, Robin invites Tom, David, and Josh without Alice's knowledge, as she thought it would be funny.
 Shaken by the presence of all three men, Alice confronts Robin.
 Tom confesses his feelings to Lucy, but she announces she is engaged to George.
-Josh approaches Alice, and they make out but stop when he reveals to a horrified Alice that he is now engaged and was merely looking for closure with her.
+Josh approaches Alice, and they make out but stop when she discovers he is now engaged and is merely looking for closure with her.

 Invigorated by a desire to find herself, Alice leaves to go home.
 Her cab hits Robin, who was trying to stop the cab for Meg, who is in labor.
 They rush to the hospital, where Meg gives birth to a baby girl.
 Ken convinces her to resume their relationship, while Alice rekindles her friendship with Robin.

-The film closes with Alice reflecting on her time living alone and being single.
+Alice reflects on her time living alone and being single.
 Meg and Ken are together, while Robin continues her old habits.
 Tom opens up to the possibilities of non-casual relationships.
-Lucy marries George, and David talks to his daughter about her mom.
-Finally, Alice is seen exploring the Grand Canyon by herself to witness the sunrise on New Year's Day: a dream she'd always had.
+Lucy marries George, and David talks to his daughter about her mother.
+Alice explores the Grand Canyon by herself to witness the sunrise on New Year's Day: a dream she had always had.